neuroailab/cs375/2025/hw1/README.md

 ### 1. ImageNet Dataset

-For this assignment, you will use the **ImageNet** dataset. **ImageNet** is large (~1.2 million training images, ~50k validation images) and requires substantial disk space (hundreds of gigabytes).
+For this assignment, you will use the **ImageNet** dataset. **ImageNet** is large (~1.2 million training images, ~50k validation images) and requires substantial disk space (290GB).
 You can request access and download it from the official website:

 - [ImageNet Homepage](http://www.image-net.org/)
 - Follow their instructions to create an account and request access to the Large Scale Visual Recognition Challenge (ILSVRC) 2012 dataset.